Want to Live Abroad? This Moving Checklist Will Show You How to Make it Happen!

 Congratulations!
 For some time, you’ve wanted to start a new adventure overseas and you’ve finally reached the place in your life where you’re ready to do it.
 Now that you’re preparing to hit refresh from the daily grind in America, (or any other country for that matter); how do you feel?
 Are you excited, overwhelmed, or are you unsure about what to do next?

 It’s understandable to feel a mixture of emotions when you decide that you’re 100% committed to making your dreams happen.
-If you’ve been telling yourself, “I want to live abroad, but where do I start?”, don’t fret.
-You’ll soon learn all you need to do from the following American moving abroad checklist—to be honest this checklist is relevant for any nationality, not just U.S. citizens.
+If you’ve been telling yourself, “I want to live abroad, but where do I start?,” don’t fret.
+You’ll soon learn all you need to do from the following move abroad check list.
+Keep reading and learn about the 12 things you need to do before you go!

 There’s a lot to think about before preparing the next chapter of your life in a new country.
 Figuring out where you want to live is a great place to start!